oraclechinaappdev/CloudNative_Mobile/Java Apps/102-JavaAppsLab.md

 ### Introduction ###
 This tutorial demonstrates how to:
-- Deploy Loyalty Management application to Java Cloud Service using Oracle Developer Cloud Service The Loyalty Management application is a JEE web application which is built by simple JSP pages, to serve marketing manager for offer campaign creation.
+- Deploy Loyalty Management application to Java Cloud Service using Oracle Developer Cloud Service The Loyalty Management application is a JEE web application built with simple JSP pages, for enabling marketing manager to create offer campaigns.

 ### About the Exercise Today ###
 In this exercise, we will: